 Most insurance companies have a list of auto insurance discounts that they offer.
 These can be an easy way to save money on your annual policy.
 Look for discounts like safety discounts, claims-free discounts, low mileage discounts and auto payment discounts, which can all save you money each month.

 Who has the cheapest car insurance for 30 year olds?

-Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on a 21-year-old male and female driver with a cleaning driving record, good credit and the following full coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Quoted rates are based on a 30-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: